Apple’s fifth generation iPad Mini packs the power of the iPad Air in a smaller case. That compact iPad Mini size is the

 I also find typing on the larger iPad Mini glass keyboard is easier than tapping on a phone screen.
 That’s because I’m a big bloke with big fingers.

-Apple’s bigger 12.9-inch iPad Pro keyboard works well when laid flat.
+Apple’s bigger 12.9-inch iPad Pro screen keyboard works well when laid flat.
 The Mini keyboard is at its best when vertical.
 If you hold it up with your hands and hit the keys with your thumbs.

 The action is like phone typing, but there’s more room.

 This is an effective way of typing when you’re on a crowded bus, train or airplane.
 I haven’t had the chance to test writing on the iPad mini while on a plane yet.
 I’m sure if I did I could be productive even in a cramped seat.

 The extra screen real estate makes it better than a phone for reading complex information and maps or for inspecting photos.
 It’s roughly the same size as an e-book reader like the Kindle.

 iPad Mini beats phone for web

-There’s no question the iPad Mini does a better job of displaying every kind of web or app content better than a phone.
+There’s no question the iPad Mini does a better job of displaying every kind of web or app content than a phone.

 Although you can, at a pinch, run side-by-side apps on the iPad Mini, that’s not its strength.
 In practice I found I only ever used one app at a time.